Jurshsmith/diesel-streamer/README.md

 # Diesel Streamer

-A 0KB diesel add-on for streaming large tables.
+A tiny diesel add-on for streaming large tables.
 It currently allows streaming large serial tables using a cursor-based streaming strategy.

 ## Installation